Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Objects from curves

 The two types of segments are depicted in \Cref{mcfig2}.

-We can always assume that a given end of a segment which does not lie at a singularity ends on an edge $e$ of $\mathcal{T}$.
+We can always assume that a given end of a segment which does not lie at a vertex of $\mathcal{T}_0$ ends on an edge $e$ of $\mathcal{T}$.
 This will be useful to specify at which boundary component of $\Sigma_v$ the segments begins or ends.
-If the segment is of the first type and ends at $e$, we also say that the segment exits the singularity through $e$.
+If the segment is of the first type and ends at $e$, we also say that the segment exits the vertex through $e$.